PIH/openmrs-module-pacsintegration/mirth/README.md

 - - Set the URL to 'https://localhost:8443/' if installed locally, otherwise substitute "localhost" with the domain name of the server you installed Mirth on, and click "Launch".
 - A new window should open, and you will be prompted to login.
 The default username and password are both "admin".
 - If you are installing for the first time, it will prompt you to create a new password.
 If installing anywhere but locally, please make sure to either use the password in Bit Warden or to save the new password in Bit Warden.
+- NOTE: I've run into some cases where the app has hung and/or logging in hasn't worked.
+Rebooting my machine generally resolved these issues.
+Obviously not a long-term solution but an fyi for making short-term progress.

 ## Installing the channels